spfave/epic-react-02-react-fundamentals/src/exercise/survey-notes.md

 Creating a custom React component using just JSX
 Runtime validation of React component props with a custom function and React.propTypes package
 React fragment component

+## 05: Styling
+Styling React components with inline styles and classes
+Merge (compose) passed in prop classes and styles with component applied classes and styles
+Encapsulate style definition as component implementation detail and collect input as a component prop